littleWhiteDuck/SimpleHook/README_EN.md

 #### record parameter value

-> The parameter values ​​of the method will be recorded, go to the record page to view,
+> The parameter values of the method will be recorded, go to the record page to view,
 > If the parameter is an array or list, it will be converted to json format

 #### record return value